Tuesday, April 21, 2026

 So I went inward.
 Ran every scenario, every possible outcome.
 Not to predict the result—but to understand which choice I could stand behind when the week is over.

 I’m sitting at my desk.
 Midday.
-I just dropped off my Gulo wheels for a tune-up.
+I just dropped off my Gulo Wheels for a tune-up.
 I still need to go ride—just a few small intervals, something to wake the legs.

 The sliding door is open.
 It’s warm outside.
 My flowers sit beside me, soft air moving through the room, an overcast sky holding the light low and calm.
 Birds are singing.
 The wind chime plays in the background.
 Daffodils are fading now… while tiny buds are just beginning to appear on the trees.